Hybrid fiber-coaxial: Transport over HFC network

 By using frequency-division multiplexing, a HFC network may carry a variety of services, including analog TV, digital TV (SDTV or HDTV), video on demand, telephony, and internet traffic.
 Services on these systems are carried on RF signals in the 5 MHz to 1000 MHz frequency band.

 The HFC network is typically operated bi-directionally, meaning that signals are carried in both directions on the same network from the headend/hub office to the home, and from the home to the headend/hub office.
 The forward-path or downstream signals carry information from the headend/hub office to the home, such as video content, voice and Internet traffic.
 The very first HFC networks, and very old unupgraded HFC networks, are only one-way systems.
 Equipment for one-way systems may use POTS or radio networks to communicate to the headend.
+HFC makes two-way communication over a cable network practical because it reduces the number of amplifiers in these networks.

 The return-path or upstream signals carry information from the home to the headend/hub office, such as control signals to order a movie or internet upstream traffic.
 The forward-path and the return-path are carried over the same coaxial cable in both directions between the optical node and the home.

 To prevent interference of signals, the frequency band is divided into two sections.
 In countries that have traditionally used NTSC System M, the sections are 52–1000 MHz for forward-path signals, and 5–42 MHz for return-path signals.
 Other countries use different band sizes, but are similar in that there is much more bandwidth for downstream communication than for upstream communication.

 Traditionally, since video content was sent only to the home, the HFC network was structured to be asymmetrical: one direction has much more data-carrying capacity than the other direction.
-The return path was originally only used for some control signals to order movies, etc., which required very little bandwidth.
+The return path was originally used for only some control signals to order movies, etc., which required very little bandwidth.
 As additional services have been added to the HFC network, such as Internet access and telephony, the return path is being utilised more.